appzuka/project-references-demo/README.md

 ## Performance Summary

 This is a tiny project.
 It is possible that with a larger project there will be a significant performance difference, but from this repo ts-loader appears to be behaving as expected.
-I will generate more source files to investigate.
+To see the performance with a large codebase checkout the <code>benchmark</code> branch of this repo.

 I have not considered startup time here.
 I believe running tsc in a separate process could provide some benefit there for larger projects.